About Us

 image

-Fluidtherm's Chennai campus is home to our entire operations; design & simulation, R & D, production, assembly & testing operations, process and product prototyping, control software and remote maintenance.
+Fluidtherm's Chennai campus is home to our entire R & D and production operations including modelling, simulation and design;

 By performing all these activities in-house we are able to closely oversee every step of the entire business process ensuring that the highest quality is maintained at all stages.

-Fluidtherm maintains a versatile thermal process prototyping facility for characterising and optimising thermal process parameters and equipment.
+Fluidtherm maintains a versatile thermal process prototyping facility for characterising and optimising thermal processes and equipment.

 Recent developments made in this facility include the development of;

-• Pownite® a patented process for the strengthening of low alloy sintered parts by gas alloying.
+• Pownite® patented process for the strengthening of low alloy sintered parts by gas alloying.

 • Boiler-less batch & continuous furnaces for steam treatment.